 “One of the biggest obstacles was finishing during the pandemic,” said Fyvolent “We were in lockdown here in L.A. but still conducted story meetings and did story notes.
 But we kept going through it and even did some interviews during Covid.”
 Fyvolent also acknowledged that a documentary like “Summer of Soul” can now reach a wide audience because of the cultural shifts that have been taking place over recent years.
 “It’s not that no one recognized the importance of the footage, but that for the powers that be, the market just wasn’t there for this footage.
 But now we’re at the right place, at the right time.”

 “This film stands alone in that it’s more than just a concert film,” said Dinerstein when reflecting on comparisons that are being made with classics like “Woodstock,” which go beyond being mere concert films.
 “Our hope is that after watching it, when people think of 1969, they no longer just think of man landing on Woodstock or the Moon landing, but of the Harlem Culture Festival.
 No one knew about it, but it was just as important as those events 52 years ago.”

 Now a confirmed documentarian, Questlove feels the urgency to inform as well as entertain with “Summer of Soul,” which he senses is something essential amid our own, particular national predicaments.
 “Be informed, because we know where being misinformed is bringing us in 2021,” he said, “I want artists to be stronger with their message.
 Young people need to know that activism works.”

-“Summer of Soul (…Or, When the Revolution Could Not Be Televised)” releases July 2 in select theaters and Hulu.
+“Summer of Soul (…Or, When the Revolution Could Not Be Televised)” is streaming on Hulu.